 15. HENGIFOSS

-Hengifoss is one of the most striking waterfalls in Iceland due to the red clay and back basalt rings formed on the backdrop to the slender 128-meter falls.
-In a slightly remote part of the east of the country, it’s an adventurous but scenic place to visit in Iceland.
+Hengifoss is one of the most striking waterfalls in Iceland, with red and black rings forming a backdrop to the slender 128-meter falls.

-The falls are a 2.5-kilometer (1.5 mile) walk from the car park which should take around 1 hour each way.
-Don’t miss the smaller waterfall, Litlanesfoss around halfway along the walk which is framed by a parade of basalt columns.
+The falls are a 2.5-kilometre (1.5-mile) walk from the car park, which should take around 1 hour each way.
+Don’t miss the smaller waterfall, Litlanesfoss, around halfway along the walk, which is framed by more basalt columns.

 There are toilets at the car park (free) and a food truck serving delicious vegan soup and homemade ice cream.